Scuba Structure and Stretch

 The fabric is available in a huge abundance of colours so its easy for scuba to follow the changing colour trends.

-Printing patterns and pictures into scuba is easy too, the ultra fine knit allows intricate designs with even the finest graduation of shades to show clearly and smoothly on the fabric, and the structures four way stretch will bounce back with every move so the design will not warp.
+Printing patterns and pictures into the fabric is easy too, the ultra fine knit allows intricate designs with even the finest graduation of shades to show clearly and smoothly on the fabric, and the structures four way stretch will bounce back with every move so the design will not warp.

 Scuba v Neoprene